 LIST OF ITEMS THAT MUST BE CARRIED IN THE EXAMINATION HALL

-The list of items that MUST be carried without fail in the NEET Examination Centre are mentioned below.
+The list of items that MUST be carried out without fail in the NEET Examination Centre is mentioned below.
 The candidates must ensure a day before the examination that all these items are readily available to be carried to the examination hall to prevent last moment stresses and strain that can affect the examination results:-

 - NEET 2018 ADMIT CARD with a passport size photograph affixed

 - Original Photo Identity Card eg ADHAR Card, PAN Card, Voters ID, Driving License etc.

 - One Passport size photograph (Size 4×6 with white background) to affix on Performa.
 The photograph must bear the name of the candidate along with the date on which the photograph was taken.
 It should be similar to the one submitted with the NEET application form.